Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion

 Apart from time-continuous limits of the ensemble Kalman inversion \labelcref{eq:enk_it}, another interesting limit is the \emph{mean-field} limit as the number of particles $J\in\N$ in the ensemble goes to infinity.
-In this case, it is well known that the empirical measure $\rho_J(t) := \frac{1}{J}\sum_{j=1}^J \delta_{u^j(t)}$, where the particles $u^j(t)$ solve \labelcref{eq:enkf_stoch}, converge to a time-dependent measure $\rho(t,u)$ which solves the following Fokker-Planck equation, see, e.g., \cite{law2016deterministic,ding2019mean,herty2019kinetic}: \neww{

-where $D^2\rho$ denotes the Hessian matrix of $\rho$ with respect to the variable $u$.} The mean and covariance matrix associated to such measures are defined as
+In this case, it is well known that the empirical measure $\rho_J(t) := \frac{1}{J}\sum_{j=1}^J \delta_{u^j(t)}$, where the particles $u^j(t)$ solve \labelcref{eq:enkf_stoch}, converge to a time-dependent measure $\rho(t,u)$ which solves a Fokker--Planck equation, see, e.g., \cite{law2016deterministic,ding2019mean,herty2019kinetic}. {Letting $D^2\rho$ denotes the Hessian matrix of $\rho$ with respect to the variable $u$ and defining the covariance matrix and mean associated to such measures as